wpswings/woo-refund-and-exchange-lite/readme.md

 * The RMA plugin is compatible with the WordPress Multilingual (WPML) plugin for localization of the plugin’s strings.

-## WHAT PREMIUM VERSION RETURN REFUND AND EXCHANGE FOR WOOCOMMERCE OFFERS
+## WHAT PREMIUM VERSION OF RETURN REFUND AND EXCHANGE FOR WOOCOMMERCE OFFERS

 * Refund policy feature
 * Order Product Selection feature for Refund/Exchange